Project-Helin/server/README.md

         * ☑ root-build
         * Click Ok
 3. After few minutes, IntelliJ should have indexed the project.
-4. Now clone https://github.com/Project-Helin/commons this contains all Classes which are shared between Server and Onboard-App
+4. Now clone [Commons Project](https://github.com/Project-Helin/commons) this contains all Classes which are shared between Server and Onboard-App
 5. Import commons Module in IntelliJ:
        * File -> New -> Module from Existing Sources -> select 'commons' folder
+       * Select Gradle
        * 'Import Project from Gradle' Dialog appears, setup as follows:
            * ☑ Use auto-import
            * Project SDK: Select Java 1.8